greg-raven/Impeachment-Chronicles/_posts/2021-08-03-impeachment-witness-vindman-if-trump-had-been-removed-600000-americans-wouldnt-have-died-of-covid.md

 ---
-title: 'Impeachment witness Vindman: If Trump had been removed, 600,000 Americans wouldn't have died of COVID'
+title: "Impeachment witness Vindman: If Trump had been removed, 600,000 Americans wouldn't have died of COVID"
 layout: post
 author:
 - Brian Flood